 Home contents are part of the residents' self preparedness.
 When you have a home emergency kit, you can cope with unexpected situations with fewer problems.
 A home reserve means buying a little extra food and other things you may need on a daily basis.
 A home reserve should last for three days (72 hours).
 A home reserve is food and goods in normal circulation, replenished as they are used.
-This keeps food fresh and goods usable.
-There are many reasons why you may not be able to go to the store.

-- A single parent may fall ill and be unable to go shopping - Society can be wounded; there could be a strike, transport disruption, or a major power cut that disrupts everyday life. - A situation where shops have to be closed or you can't go out.

-The contents of household supplies may vary according to the food habits of the household, including bottled water, containers for storing water, medicines, iodine tablets and household essentials.
+This keeps the food fresh and the goods usable.
+There are many reasons why you may not be able to go to the shops: - A single parent may fall ill and be unable to go shopping - Society may be vulnerable; there may be a strike, transport disruption or a major power cut that disrupts everyday life. - A situation where shops have to be closed or you can't go out.
+The contents of household goods can vary according to the household's eating habits, including bottled water, containers for storing water, medicines, iodine tablets and household essentials.
 These include personal medicines, toiletries, nappies, battery-powered radio, torch and batteries.